First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Our Approach

 Given the resulting collision-free hand configuration $\theta_p$, we plan for a hand configuration $\theta_g$ such that the fingertips of the hand are in contact with the object surface as in~\cite{matak-ral23-precision-grasps}.
 We solve the problem in parallel for all the environments in the simulator using a vectorized motion planner~\cite{fabrics-ral}.
 Once we compute the configuration $\theta_g$, we fit a cubic spline between $\theta_p$ and $\theta_g$ and execute the trajectories, followed by a heuristic for increasing the stiffness as in~\cite{matak-ral23-precision-grasps} before lifting.

-During data collection, we use geometric fabrics~\cite{fabrics-ral} as the vectorized motion planner, which was used as the vectorized controller by Lum et al.~\cite{dextrahg} and Handa et al.~\cite{nvidia2022dextreme}.
-Similarly to other vectorized motion planners~\cite{curobo_report23}, it allows for vectorized planning to a batch of poses.
-In our case, we plan to a batch of $K$ different grasps $\mathcal{G}$.
+During data collection, we use fabrics~\cite{fabrics-ral} as the motion planner~\cite{dextrahg, nvidia2022dextreme}.
+We plan to a batch of $K$ different grasps $\mathcal{G}$.
 During data collection, these $K$ target grasp poses are generated using a heuristic described previously.
 We execute all $K$ trajectories, one per environment, and label the data.

-Our grasp generation pipeline is motivated by Matak et al.~\cite{matak-ral23-precision-grasps}, but heavily modified to (1) leverage parallelized simulation (Isaac Sim) while executing full-robot trajectories, and (2) plan precision grasps during data generation instead of at runtime as in~\cite{matak-ral23-precision-grasps}.
+Our grasp generation pipeline is motivated by Matak et al.~\cite{matak-ral23-precision-grasps}, but heavily modified to (1) leverage parallelized simulation while executing full-robot trajectories, and (2) plan precision grasps during data generation instead of at runtime as in~\cite{matak-ral23-precision-grasps}.
+We generated 28.9M grasp attempts in simulation using full-robot trajectories planned to heuristic grasp proposals.
+Successful and failed grasps were retained for training, yielding approximately 180k successful grasps.

-We store all failed grasps, as well as positive grasps that have at least two fingertips in contact with the object, with the thumb having to be one of them.
-The dataset consists of 28.9M grasp attempts, of which 180k succeeded.